Setting-Based Sequencing Differences

 • Inpatient principal diagnosis selection is based on the after-study reason for admission.

-• Outpatient and physician encounters generally code the reason for the encounter and do not code rule-out diagnoses as confirmed.
+• Outpatient and physician encounters code the reason for the encounter and never code rule-out diagnoses as confirmed.

-• ICD-10-PCS is for inpatient hospital procedure reporting, while CPT and HCPCS are used in outpatient and professional settings.
+• ICD-10-PCS is for inpatient hospital procedures, while CPT and HCPCS are used in outpatient and professional settings.

-• Sequencing rules can change by setting, chapter guideline, payer instruction, and claim type.
+• Sequencing rules change by setting, chapter guideline, payer instruction, and claim type.

 Same Patient, Different Setting